Pet Fed India: Bengaluru Pet Fed 2019

-Pet Fed organised its second edition in Bengaluru on 16 & 17 November at Jayamahal Palace, a much bigger and better venue.
+Pet Fed organised its second edition in Bangalore on 16 and 17 November at Jayamahal Palace, a much bigger and better venue.
 This edition witnessed over 19,040 visitors & 3,050 pets attending the festival on both days.

 The International Cat Show that was held in association with World Cat Federation & Alliance of Cat Fanciers observed the participation of over 85 cats.
 Two types of judging took place - Ring Judging by Sudhakar Katikineni and Traditional Judging by world-renowned international judges - Marina Zhuravleva & Olga Belyaeva from Russia.

-Over 75 brands participated in the exhibition, and among them, a few popular pet care brands being Purina, Farmina, Himalaya, Lozalo, Heiniger, Just Dogs and other brands like Simba, Greater Than Gin & Isuzu.
+Over 75 brands participated in the exhibition, and among them, a few popular pet care brands being Purina, Farmina, Himalaya, Lozalo, Heiniger, Just Dogs and other brands like Simba, Greater Than Gin and Isuzu.

 One of the major highlights at this Pet Fed was the skillful demonstration by the Karnataka Police Dog Squad.
 A live demonstration by Belgian Shepherd Malinois dogs was conducted to showcase to the audience how these police dogs safeguard and serve the country each day.
 The demonstration included tasks like obedience, explosive detection with human body search, narcotic detection with search from bags, and assault or attack work with and without a command.